tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/libvirt/README.md

      Default values: memory = 24576    vcpu = 4

-* **worker_resources**.- Object variable with two fields:

-     memory.- The ammount of memory in MB to be assigned to the worker VMs

-     vcpu.- The number of CPUS to be assigned to the worker VMs

-     Default values: memory = "16384"   vcpu = 4

-* **number_of_workers**.- How many worker nodes will be created by terraform.
-The number must be between 1 and 16.

-     Default value: 3

 * **chucky_net_addr**.- Network address for the routable network where all VMs are connected

      Default value: 192.168.30.0/24